hmboxwala/GettingAndCleaningDataProject/CodeBook.md

 ## Codebook for the tidy dataset

-This dataset contains 81 variables/features.
+This dataset contains 81 variables/features and 180 observations.
 The original dataset was from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ which was collected from the accelerometers from the Samsung Galaxy S smartphone.
 Then a set of variables were estimated from these signals such as mean(), std(), max(), min().

 ### The first two variables are: